 However, as Benjamin Franklin wrote, “There are three things extremely hard: steel, a diamond and to know one's self.”
 Based on decades of research on leadership effectiveness and close observation of leadership in practice, we have designed a development and feedback tool called the x360 to facilitate this self-discovery.

 Since its launch in 2017, some 2,000 INSEAD programme participants have used it to identify their current leadership signature – their unique way of leading – and to explore how they could further develop in their roles.
 As with other 360-degree tools, it allows subjects to compare their self-image with how managers, peers, subordinates and external stakeholders perceive them.
-Our tool’s three core dimensions have been shown to be valid across cultures and types of organisations.
+Our tool’s three core building blocks have been shown to be valid across cultures and types of organisations.

 Adaptability and leadership

-Our Adaptability Index captures decades of research on what differentiates those who can deal with stress and lead through it and those who cannot.
+Our Adaptability Quotient captures decades of research on what differentiates those who can deal with stress and lead through it and those who cannot.
 This aspect of leadership considers facets of the self that are relatively stable and hard to change.
 It measures how well respondents are able to adapt and thrive in an exponentially changing context.
 It contains five parts: